changkun/destrictor/README.md

 ### Why not migrate to Nginx?

 `destrictor` is desgined as a CMS for multi users, therefore the system must provide access control to different people.
-Nginx is less confinient than Apache2 since we are using `.htaccess` for authorizations.
+Nginx is less convenient than Apache2 since we are using `.htaccess` for the level of folder authorizations which can be precisely controled.

 ### Why not migrate to Git?

-`destrictor` has been use for production over than 10 years.
-From years of practices and observations, SVN is a better choice than Git since it support subdirectory checkout.
+`destrictor` has been use for production more than 10 years.
+From years of practices and observations, SVN is a better decision than Git since it support sub-directory checkout.
-One can simply checkout their folder without checkout a entire repository.
+One can simply checkout a needed folder without checkout a entire repository.
-After over 10 years of using `destrictor`, the volume of the repository is more than 50GB+, which is impossible to be checkout entirely if a new website user arrives.
+Over more than 10 years of using `destrictor`, the volume of the repository is more than 50GB+, which is impossible to be checkout entirely if a new website user arrives.
 Although one can use tools like git-svn, it will increase the complexity of environment and deployment.